As

 Heat index

-Note: The heat index, also known as 'apparent temperature' or 'real feel', evaluates the perceived heat by adding the effect of moisture in the air.
-This effect tends to be personal, with the weather perception differing among individuals due to variations in body mass, height, and exertion.
-Given the impact of direct sunlight, it's noteworthy that the felt temperature can rise by 15 Fahrenheit (8 Celsius) degrees.
-Heat index values are especially crucial for babies and toddlers.
+Note: The heat index, also known as 'feels like' or 'real feel', offers an insight into how hot it feels when we factor in moisture content.
+Elements such as metabolic variations, being pregnant, and physical activity can impact one's weather perception.
+Consider the fact that direct sun exposure can influence how hot one feels, potentially raising the heat index by 15 Fahrenheit (8 Celsius) degrees.
+Heat index values are extremely significant for babies and toddlers.
 Kids often lack the knowledge about the necessity to take breaks and consume liquids.
 Thirst, as a late symptom of dehydration, necessitates the maintenance of hydration, particularly during enduring physical activities.

 Humidity

-In February, the average relative humidity is 67%.
+In Chiang Rai, the average relative humidity in February is 67%.

 Rainfall